From app downloads to emails, a lot of Mac’s performance depends on the network connection — a slow Internet can spell trouble across the board.

 Try restarting your router by turning it off, waiting a few seconds, and turning it back again.

 You may also want to relocate your router or use a WiFi extender so it’s closer to where you connect the most — make sure to avoid objects that can affect the signal like metal and microwaves.

 If you are using an old router, an upgrade could help boost your internet speed.

 6. Try Ethernet

-Cleaning the hard drive so it’s at most 85 percent full will help not only your browsing speed, but performance overall.
-Besides cleaning your Mac drive, here's a few more MacBook Pro speed tricks you can use to improve performance overall.
+You should aim for cleaning the hard drive so it’s at most 85 percent full will help not only your browsing speed but the performance overall.